Implement default Snippet Toggle behavior when there is an existing GTM property

 - See

-In assets/js/modules/analytics/components/common/SetupUseSnippetSwitch.js
+In assets/js/modules/analytics/components/common/SetupUseSnippetSwitch.js:

 - Get

-using the newly reimplimented selector. - Return
+canUseSnippetusing the newly reimplimented selector. - Return

-. - Update all usage of the component to be rendered unconditionally.
+UseSnippetSwitchwith the same copy as used inSettingsUseSnippetof the same module whencanUseSnippet === false. - Update all usage of the component to be rendered unconditionally.

-In assets/js/modules/analytics/components/common/UseSnippetSwitch.js
+In assets/js/modules/analytics/components/common/UseSnippetSwitch.js:

 - Update the

-. ie.checked={ canUseSnippet === false ? false : useSnippet }
+checkedprop of the switch component to befalsewhencanUseSnippet === false. ie.checked={ canUseSnippet === false ? false : useSnippet } - Update the

-prop to bedisabled={ canUseSnippet === false }
+disabledprop to bedisabled={ canUseSnippet === false }

 Test Coverage